Lokweer History, Family Crest & Coats of Arms

 Early History of the Lokweer family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokweer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lokweer research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lokweer History in all our PDF Extended History products and printed products wherever possible.

 Lokweer Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lokweer have been found, including Lockyer, Lockyers, Lockier, Lokier, Locker, Lockweer and many more.